gracelang/utilities/README.md

 # Utilities

-This repository contains the utilities, which we hope will prove useful to Grace programmers.
+This repository contains some utilities, which we hope will prove useful to Grace programmers.
 We expect more utilities to be added over time.